Sandcastles Pre School Playgroup

 - Specialist resources we have

-We are working towards setting up our own sensory corner, which will provide a clam place where children will be able to access with an adult.
+We are working towards setting up our own sensory corner, which will provide a calm place where children will be able to access with an adult.
 This will include different types of sensory equipment e.g. light box, coloured lights, bubble machine, and different types of textured toys for the children to play with.

 - How we include all children in activities, such as trips